 Magnifiers work by focus.
-The higher the magnification of the magnifier, the closer your eye and object need to be.
-Low power products are great at reading text, Mid range magnifiers are common for rocks and stamps and high power devices are used for Gemstones and Ultra fine detail examination.
-More Magnification is not necessarily better, you need the right magnification for your use for a comfortable and easy to use experience.
+The greater the magnification of the magnifier, the closer your eye and object need to be to the lens.
+Low power products are great at reading text, mid range magnifiers are commonly used for rocks and stamps and high power devices are used for gemstones and ultra fine detail examination.
+More magnification is not necessarily better, you need the right magnification for the task at hand.

 With a wide range of magnification options available from 2x up to 14x, it can be overwhelming as to which one to purchase.
 Here are some basic magnification guidelines.

 Higher magnification also reduces the overall lens size too.